JonahGroendal/inverse-trs/README.md

 #### Administered
 The Swap and Token contracts are administed and upgradeable by me, but they're behind a one-week timelock.
-This enforces that I must announce any parameter changes or upgrades a week in advance, giving traders time to exit the system in the event that I try to do something malicious.
+This enforces that I must announce any parameter changes or upgrades a week in advance, giving traders time to exit the system.

 ## Nomenclature
 ### Swap Contracts